imak6/2025/attention_mechanism/README.md

-# Implementatino of attention mechanism in LSTMs for stock prediction
+# Implementation of LSTMs with Attention mechanism for stock prediction

 - Install necessary libraries listed in **requirements.txt** file using **pip install**